Lambda-Null/tome/B_Loose_Ends/Future_Work.md

 Right now the program is assembled by the user, including going through the bootstrap process.
 On top of that, it's only really possible to run it on Unix based systems right now.
 This will severely limit adoption, and should be one of the first problems that's solved.

 lackita: My initial thought is a tool like [PyInstaller](https://pyinstaller.org/en/stable/) could be used, but I'm not too familiar with that tool.

+## Command to ask ChatGPT to write a section

+lackita: I spent a little bit of time working on this, but had trouble getting a useful suggestion.
+I pushed up the changes as an experimental branch [here](https://github.com/Lambda-Null/tome/tree/llm-suggestions).